yihaoye/High-Level-Logic-Deisgn-VHDL-Code/README.md

 # High-Level-Logic-Deisgn-VHDL-Code
+Some FPGA VHDL codes
-COMP869 assignment in University of Essex
+include CE869 assignment in University of Essex